ISO 13485 Clause 6: Resource Management

-Resource Management covers the requirements for resources in regards to the QMS and ISO standards.
+ISO 13485 Clause 6: Resource Management covers the requirements for resources in regard to the QMS and ISO standards.
 Clause 6 is made up of 4 sub clauses including:

 - 6.1 Provision of resources